-Our common stock is currently periodically quoted on the OTCQB.
-A well-establish market for our common stock may never develop in the United States.
-Our common stock is quoted on the OTCQB electronic quotation service operated by OTC Markets Group Inc. Trading in stock quoted on the OTCQB is often thin and characterized by wide fluctuations in trading prices, due to many factors that may have little to do with our operations or business prospects.
-This volatility could depress the market price of our common stock for reasons unrelated to operating performance.
-Moreover, the OTCQB is not a stock exchange, and trading of securities on the OTCOB is often more sporadic than the trading of securities listed on a quotation system like Nasdag or a stock exchange like Amex.
+Our common stock is currently periodically quoted on the OTCQB electronic quotation service operated by OTC Markets Group Inc. A well-established market for our common stock may never develop in the United States.
+Trading in stock quoted on the OTCQB is often thin and characterized by wide fluctuations in trading prices, due to many factors that may have little to do with our operations or business prospects.
+This volatility could depress the market price of our common stock for reasons unrelated to operating performance or future prospects of our business.
+Moreover, the OTCQB is not a stock exchange, and trading of securities on the OTCQB is often more sporadic than the trading of securities listed on a quotation system like Nasdaq or a stock exchange like Amex.
 Accordingly, shareholders may have difficulty reselling any of the shares.
-Our common stock has been listed on the CSE since June 23, 2014.
-Our common stock is also restricted for immediate resale in Canada pursuant to Canadian securities laws.
-To date, trading on the CSE in our common stock has been limited and sporadic.
-Securities of microcap and smallcap companies have experienced substantial volatility in the past, often based on factors unrelated to the companies' financial performance or prospects.
+Securities of microcap and small-cap companies have experienced substantial volatility in the past, often based on factors unrelated to the companies' financial performance or prospects.
 We believe that trading in our stock, if it occurs at all, will likely be subject to significant volatility since, among other reasons, we do not have nor will we have in the foreseeable future an active trading market in our stock.
 These factors include macroeconomic developments in North America and globally and market perceptions of the attractiveness of particular industries.
 Factors unrelated to our performance that may affect the price of our common stock include the following: the extent of analytical coverage available to investors concerning our business may be limited if investment banks with research capabilities do not follow us, a reduction in trading volume and general market interest in our common stock may affect an investor's ability to trade significant numbers of shares of our common stock; the size of our public float may limit the ability of some institutions to invest in our common stock; and a substantial decline in the price of shares of our common stock that persists for a significant period of time could cause our common stock, if listed on an exchange, to be delisted from such exchange, further reducing market liquidity.
 As a result of any of these factors, the market price of our common stock at any given point in time may not accurately reflect our long-term value.
 The price of our common shares may increase or decrease in response to a number of events and factors, including: changes in financial estimates; our acquisitions and financings; quarterly variations in our operating results; the operating and share price performance of other companies that investors may deem comparable; and purchase or sale of blocks of our common stock.
 These factors, or any of them, may materially adversely affect the prices of our common shares regardless of our operating performance.
 We caution you as to the highly illiquid nature of an investment in our shares.